tinmancactus/security-operations-tabletop-exercise/soc-simulator/docs/SCENARIO-DEVELOPMENT.md

       }
     ],

-    // For escalation mode: scoring rubric
+    // For escalation mode: self-assessment criteria (checkboxes shown to player)
-    responseRubric: [
+    selfAssessmentCriteria: [
-      {
-        id: 'criterion-id',
-        keywords: ['keyword1', 'keyword2'], // Keywords to match in player message
-        points: 1,
-        description: 'What this criterion checks for'
-      }
+      'Names a specific user account of concern', 'References key evidence',
+      'Describes a timeline of events',
+      'Proposes a specific action OR asks a specific question', 'Includes severity assessment with justification'
     ],

-    // For escalation mode: tiered responses based on score
+    // For escalation mode: tiered responses based on self-assessment score
     responses: {
       strong: {
         minScore: 4,